 Experiences like these, absent from all distractions and open to the wisdom of these remarkable people and places, reveal what it truly means to be a human in this world.

-*** My experience with the Ticuna was facilitated by Untrodden, an online travel discovery platform for those that want to venture off the beaten path and immerse themselves in wild places and remarkable cultures***
+*** My experience with the Ticuna was facilitated by Untrodden, an travel discovery platform for those that want to venture off-the-beaten-path and immerse themselves in wild places and remarkable cultures***